declancm/cinnamon.nvim/README.md

 ## 📦 Installation

-Install with your favorite package manager.
-No configuration is required to get started with the default keymaps.
-I highly recommend trying the extra keymaps as the are what set this plugin apart.
+Just install with your favorite package manager.

 ### Packer